Mkn01/password-generator/README.md

 ## Deployed URL

-You can find the application deployed to github pages [here] (https://mkn01.github.io/password-generator/)
+You can find the application deployed to github pages (https://mkn01.github.io/password-generator/)

 ## Technologies